 Cognitive training for learning, inventing, communicating, and remembering

-Memory Dojo is: a book, a series of memory training games, and a sixteen year research project into human memory and mnemonics.
-It is rooted in the traditions of:
+Memory Dojo is: a book, a series of memory training games, and a twenty-year research and experimentation project.
+The subject of this inquiry is human memory, mnemonics, and creativity.

-- Cognitive Sciences
+- The Cognitive Sciences

 - Classical Greco-Roman Mnemonics and Rhetoric

 - Modern-day mnemonic practitioners

 This is the user’s guide to human memory and mnemonics—for humans who want enhanced imagination and memory.
 It is also a description of how the arts are employed to invoke your genius, and to create and sustain culture.